Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/analytics.purview.sharing-readme.md

 keywords: Azure, dotnet, SDK, API, Azure.Analytics.Purview.Sharing, purview
 author: pallavit
 ms.author: pallavit
-ms.date: 03/14/2023
+ms.date: 06/22/2023
 ms.topic: reference
 ms.devlang: dotnet
 ms.service: purview
 ---
-# Azure Purview Share client library for .NET - version 1.0.0-beta.2
+# Azure Purview Share client library for .NET - version 1.0.0-beta.3

-Microsoft Purview Share is a fully managed cloud service.

-**Please rely heavily on the [service's documentation][share_product_documentation] and our [protocol client docs][protocol_client_quickstart] to use this library**
+Microsoft Purview Data Sharing allows data to be shared in-place from Azure Data Lake Storage Gen2 and Azure Storage accounts, both within and across organizations.

+Data providers may use Microsoft Purview Data Sharing to share their data directly with other users and partners (known as data consumers) without data duplication, while centrally managing their sharing activities from within Microsoft Purview.

+For data consumers, Microsoft Purview Data Sharing provides near real-time access to data shared with them by a provider.

+Key capabilities delivered by Microsoft Purview Data Sharing include:
+- Share data within the organization or with partners and customers outside of the organization (within the same Azure tenant or across different Azure tenants).
+- Share data from ADLS Gen2 or Blob storage in-place without data duplication.
+- Share data with multiple recipients.
+- Access shared data in near real time.
+- Manage sharing relationships and keep track of who the data is shared with/from, for each ADLSGen2 or Blob Storage account.
+- Terminate share access at any time.
+- Flexible experience through Microsoft Purview governance portal or via REST APIs.

+**Please visit the following resources to learn more about this product.**

 [Source code][source_code] | [Package (NuGet)][client_nuget_package] | [Product documentation][share_product_documentation]